ariear/pomongdorong/README.md

 ## PomongDorong

-The pomodoro timer website based, this project is still in the development stage
+The pomodoro timer website based, this project is still in the development stage, but already usable